kk-im/tba-tutorial-pinata/README.md

 A tokenbound account is

 ### What's so great about it?
-- It requires zero changes to your NFT smart contract
+- Backward compatability (It requires zero changes to your NFT smart contract)
+- It brings your NFTs to life (finally!)

 Read more about ERC-6551 [here](https://eips.ethereum.org/EIPS/eip-6551)